frozen1c3/Music-Player-GO-WearOS/README.md

 # Description

 Welcome to **Music Player GO ( Wear OS optimized )**, your go-to local Android music player that strikes the perfect balance between simplicity and performance.
 Dive into a world where your music is organized intuitively, offering a minimal yet fully-featured experience!

-# Fork details

-As of now, there is no reasonably good music player for Wear OS (Samsungs has 2 GB sync limit and can not play folders).
-Music Player GO works on Wear OS out of the box, when sideloading the apk (ex. using GeminiMan).
-The only problem is, that its UI is obviously not optimized for wear os, but its not far from it.
-As i am just a random java developer, i decided to try to fork the existing app and remove, what i dont need on my watch.
-Maybe someone else finds it useful as well, so here it is.
-There are only the modified sources here, so rest (including the download links etc) are unmodified and link to the offical version.

 # Download